TrudeEH/web/content/posts/linux-starter-guide.md

 To get started, I recommend that you pick Debian-based options, because they are the most widely used, have better support, and are overall more stable.
 You will find more documentation and help online with these, too.

-## Choose your Desktop Environment
+## Choose Your Desktop Environment

 Again, there are many DEs, but the two most popular are *GNOME* and *KDE Plasma*.